Kay Rufai: S.M.I.L.E

 The S.M.I.L.E project is an ongoing Wellcome Trust funded project using photography, poetry and multimedia to display the smiles of diverse people in Europe.
 S.M.I.L.E stands for Send Me Inspiring Loving Energy.
 Rufai wants to show people from a range of religions, races, ethnicities, gender and socio economic statuses.
 Rufai is aiming at challenging the stereotypes diverse people face every day in society and the perceptions attached to different groups.
 Rufai's photographs capture people's reasons for smiling and what would make them smile more.
 The project also aims at exploring the effects smiling has on mental health and people's overall wellbeing.
 Included with these photographs is a video interviewing the subject.
 Kay asks them two questions: What makes you smile?
 And what do you think would make you smile more if you had the power to make it happen?
 The S.M.I.L.E-ing Boys Project is an extension of this project.

 T.R.I.B.E

 T.R.I.B.E stands for Testing Realities Invariably Binding Everyone.
 This project uses photography and poetry to feature images of rarely photographed tribes from the remote regions of Southern Ethiopia.
 In addition to the photographs, this project also features poems and videos to document Kay's time with these tribes.
 The goal of this project is to reveal the commonalities across the human race and challenge the stereotypes imposed on different groups.
 The results of this project are compiled into a book available for purchase.
-In an interview with Arise News, Rufai mentions how a driving force behind this project is that he wants to inspire others who may not have the opportunity to travel and experience other cultures.

 The opening night of this project hosted around 80-100 people and featured live drama and artistic reenactments of the tribes.
 The exhibition for this project was at the Espacio Gallery in Bethnal Green from March 15 to 20 in 2016.